 Enter your email to view this content

-Stormwater management is a critical part of operating an industrial facility.
+Stormwater management is a critical component of industrial site operations.
 Rainwater that flows across outdoor work areas can pick up pollutants and carry them into storm drains, nearby waterways, and municipal systems.
+Without stormwater management programs, this runoff can cause environmental harm and lead to costly regulatory violations.

 What Is Stormwater Runoff?